Spring Boot Method Security with SAPL

 [...] : check age -> NOT_APPLICABLE

-Both policies match the subscription.
+Both policy documents are evaluated for the subscription.
 The check age policy evaluates to NOT_APPLICABLE because Alice is not old enough to read “The Three-Body Problem”.
 The check age transform policy evaluates to PERMIT with a transformed resource.
-As a result, the PEP replaces the original resource with the one from the decision, containing the blackened content.
+As a result, the PEP replaces the original resource with the one from the decision, which contains the masked content.

 The check age transform policy with the transform statement was the first example of a policy that instructs the PEP to grant access only if additional statements are enforced at the same time.

-Now, we want to add an obligation to this policy.
-The system should also log attempted access to books that are not age-appropriate.
-This will allow parents to discuss the book with their children first.
+Now add an obligation to this policy.
+The system should also log requests for books that the user is too young to read.
+This gives parents an opportunity to discuss the book with their children first.

 To do so, modify the check_age_transform.sapl policy as follows: